Wilkes County Schools

 Describe your plan to involve parents in the development of this policy and how you intend to document their participation and feedback.

-We have parent representation on our SLT meeting where we discuss ideas and Mrs. Byers discussed with PTO members.
-Parents will be polled at our PTO advisory committee meetings as well.
-Parents will complete a survey this year about our events and school as a whole.
+Mt.
+Pleasant Elementary School welcomes parent involvement.
+We invite parents and have representation at our school leadership team meetings where we discuss ideas and Mrs. Byers discusses with PTO members at bimonthly officer meetings as well as quarterly Parent Advisory meetings.
+PTO also gives updates at PTO parent nights.
+Parents will be polled at our PTO advisory committee meetings to better the school.
+Parents will complete a survey this year about our events and school as a whole as they did last January.
+We allow parent volunteers to help in the school.

-• 3rd grade will host a RTA parent night in September.
+• 3rd grade hosts an RTA parent night in September.

 • PTO meetings and family engagement nights discuss Title I School Status.